on-api/on-api/2.6.0/spec_sp/order.md

 # Order

-This API is used to order a product offering from the service provider.
+This endpoint is used to order a product offering from the service provider.
 The service provider is responsible for the delivery of the order.

 ## Usage